What’s the right age to start a family?

 To wait or not to wait, that is the question

-While clinicians advise women to try and have their first baby before the age of thirty-five, there is no reason why you can’t become pregnant over the age of thirty-five if you adhere to a healthy diet and lifestyle.
+While clinicians advise women to try and have their first baby before the age of thirty-five so that they can start buying affordable newborn clothing, there is no reason why you can’t become pregnant over the age of thirty-five if you adhere to a healthy diet and lifestyle.

 Of course, in answer to my initial question, the right age to start a family varies from person to person.